Christian Marriage and Divorce

 Divorce Papers > Marriage and Divorce > Christian Marriage and Divorce

 The Bible says that marriage was designed for intimacy and companionship.
+It is to be considered as the basis of the society.

 Jesus quoted the following from the Genesis when he was questioned about marriage and divorce.

-"Have you not read that He who made them at the beginning "made them male and female," "For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh"?
+"Have you not read that He who made them at the beginning 'made them male and female', 'For this reason a man shall leave his father and mother and be joined to his wife, and the two shall become one flesh'?
 So then, they are no longer two but one flesh.
-Therefore what God has joined together, let not man separate"
+Therefore what God has joined together, let not man separate".

 Those who follow Christianity read the Old and New Testament.
 There are more than 500 references in these holy books to the words like wife, husband, married and marriage.